NilPointer-Software/bdfd-wiki/src/bdscript/awaitFunc.md

 # $awaitFunc
-It's used to initiate an awaited command.
+Used to initiate an awaited command.

 ## Syntax
 ```